 - Apache Hive does not support real-time data processing; it uses batch processing instead.
 It collects the data and processes it in bulk later.

-Read about Apache Spark from Big Data & Spark Training and be master as an Apache Spark Specialist.
+Learn about Apache Spark from this Big Data and Spark Training and be a master!

 Understanding Spark SQL